Griff2325/TrafficProject/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (if available).
+This project is licensed under the MIT License

+## Acknowledgments

+- Jetsteam2 through Indiana University for the computing resources provided
+- The University of Tennessee Knoxville
+- Teaching team for COSC426
+- Cursor AI for general assistance through the development process